European rabbit: Reproduction and development

 In the European rabbit's mating system, dominant bucks exhibit polygyny, whereas lower-status individuals (both bucks and does) often form monogamous breeding relationships; monogamous relationships are also common among groups of rabbits with lower density of females.
-Rabbits signal their readiness to copulate by marking other animals and inanimate objects with an odoriferous substance secreted though a chin gland, in a process known as "chinning".
+Rabbits signal their readiness to copulate by marking other animals and inanimate objects with an odoriferous substance secreted through a chin gland, in a process known as "chinning".
 Though male European rabbits may sometimes be amicable with one another, fierce fights can erupt among bucks during the breeding season, which typically starts in autumn and continues through to spring.
 Occasionally, the mating season will extend into the summer.

-Introduced populations in the Southern Hemisphere experience breeding seasons during the other half of the calendar year.
-A succession of 4 to 5 litters (usually three to seven kittens each, on average five) are produced annually, but in overpopulated areas, pregnant does may lose all their embryos through intrauterine resorption.
+A succession of 4 to 5 litters are produced annually, but in overpopulated areas, pregnant does may lose all their embryos through intrauterine resorption.
+Each litter usually produces three to seven kittens.
 Shortly before giving birth, the doe constructs a separate burrow known as a "stop" or "stab", generally in an open field away from the main warren.
 These breeding burrows are typically a few feet long and are lined with grass and moss, as well as fur plucked from the doe's belly.
-The breeding burrow protects the kits from adult bucks and predators.
+The breeding burrow protects the kittens from adult bucks and predators, and the nest lining protects them from hypothermia.